-Employees shall be entitled to National Indigenous Peoples Day in lieu of Easter Monday and/or Boxing Day if their worksite is open.
+Employees shall be entitled to National Indigenous Peoples Day and/or Louis Riel Day as paid holidays in lieu of Easter Monday and/or Boxing Day.

 17.2 Holiday Falling on Saturday or Sunday

 For an employee whose normal workweek is from Monday to Friday and when any of the above-noted holidays falls on a Saturday and is not proclaimed as being observed on another day, the following Monday will be deemed to be the holiday.
 When a holiday falls on a Sunday and it is not proclaimed as being observed on another day, the following Monday (or Tuesday, where the preceding section already applies), will be deemed to be the holiday for the purpose of this agreement.